bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 If you want to create a transaction payload with a trusted timestamp, you can.

 One way to do that would be to send a payload to a trusted timestamping service.
 They will send back a timestamp, a signature, and their public key.
 They should also explain how you can verify the signature.
 You can then include the original payload, the timestamp, the signature, and the service's public key in your transaction.
-That way, anyone can verify that the original payload was signed by the trusted timestamping service.
+That way, anyone with the verification instructions can verify that the original payload was signed by the trusted timestamping service.

 ## How the timestamp() Function Works